LuShenJ/PyEMILI/manual/Line_finding.md

 We could see that the 4933.440 might not be a real line and the lines around 5200 angstroms might be a line.
 We can put the cursor in the middle of the 4933.440 and press `d` to delete this line.
 Put the cursor in the left boundary of the line around 5200 angstroms and press `x` to determine the left boundary of this line, and then put the cursor in the right boundary of the line and press `x` to determine its right boundary.

-After determining both boundaries of the line, code will fit the line profile by a Gaussian function.
+After determining both boundaries of the line, the code will fit the line profile by a Gaussian function.
 If successful, in the terminal you can see:

 ```
 Line 4933.440 has been deleted.